FirelyTeam/firely-docs/vonk/features/errata.rst

 	For DeviceUseStatement-patient this was correct, so we created a separate file for this parameter, still listing the Group as a valid target type.

 search parameters with FhirPath expression .as(DateTime)
 	Several search parameters had an incorrect FhirPath expression using .as(DateTime) instead of .as(dateTime).
-As a result, Vonk could not index the fields correctly and searches on the dates would not work.
+As a result, Firely Server could not index the fields correctly and searches on the dates would not work.
 The search parameters that were corrected are: clinical-date, DeviceRequest-event-date, Observation-code-value-date, Observation-value-date and patient-death-date.